gardener/landscaper/docs/level_0/first_example_installation.md

 We have uploaded the component into an OCI registry.
 You find it [here](https://eu.gcr.io/sap-gcp-cp-k8s-stable-hub/examples/landscaper/docs/component-descriptors/github.com/gardener/landscaper/first-example).

+To try out this example by yourself you need to install Landscaper (see [here](../gettingstarted/install-landscaper-controller.md)).

 ## Step 1

 We want to deploy the nginx on some target cluster.
 Landscaper needs the access information for this cluster to execute